 As part of my new year’s initiative to meet personally with as many proactive and knowledgeable Amazon sellers as possible, I spoke at an Amazon Seller event in NYC for World First.
+As a former Amazonian, people are keen to ask me their selling on Amazon questions.

 The subjects covered anything from the quality of supply chain documentation to multiple account policies and overall “what to do” first if Amazon takes away your valuable listings.